MohiCodings/Caesars-Cipher/README.md

 Write a function which takes a ROT13 encoded string as input and returns a decoded string.

 All letters will be uppercase.
 Do not transform any non-alphabetic character (i.e. spaces, punctuation), but do pass them on.

+## Demo

+## Getting Started 🖥️

+To use Caesars Cipher , follow these steps:

+Download or copy the code from this repository.

+Open the index.html file in a web browser.

+## Technologies Used
+- JavaScript
+- HTML
+- CSS

+## Acknowledgments
+This project was developed as an Certification task for FreeCodeCamp- Javascript and Data Structure Certification.

 ## Tests